mavjav-edu/pcc_2e/recommended_reading/data_science.md

 ### Data Science from Scratch, by [Joel Grus](https://twitter.com/joelgrus)

-*Data Science from Scratch* should be a good followup to PCC if you're new to programming and data science.
+*Data Science from Scratch* should be a good follow-up to PCC if you're new to programming and data science.
 With the understanding of Python you've gained from PCC, you should be able to follow the code examples and learn the more data science-focused concepts the book presents.
-If you already understand data science and machine learning concepts and want to focus on using the latest libraries to implement these methods, a book like *Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow* is proably a better fit.
+If you already understand data science and machine learning concepts and want to focus on using the latest libraries to implement these methods, a book like *Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow* is probably a better fit.

 You can read *Data Science from Scratch* through [O'Reilly's online platform](https://www.oreilly.com/library/view/data-science-from/9781492041122/), or you can buy it from [Barnes and Noble](https://www.barnesandnoble.com/w/data-science-from-scratch-joel-grus/1121709189) or [Amazon](https://www.amazon.com/Joel-Grus/dp/1492041130/).
 You can see the [table of contents](https://www.oreilly.com/library/view/data-science-from/9781492041122/), and you can find the code for the book at the [author's GitHub site](https://github.com/joelgrus/data-science-from-scratch).